CodeFactoryDEV/resume.codefactory.dev/FAQ.md

 # FAQ

 # Introduction
-- Hi im L, an im here today for the Cloud DevOps Engineer role
+- Hi im L, and im here today for the Cloud DevOps Engineer role
-- Im currently working as the Cloud Architect
+- Im currently working as the Cloud Architect specializing in AWS
--
+- As an architect, my primary role is to propose, plan, design, and implement Cloud

 # Common Questions
 - Strenght: